 November, 1994, Rev. Dr. George Allen Blackwell, III became the Pastor of The Good Neighbor Baptist Church and was officially installed in March of 1995.
 Under Pastor Blackwell's direction, a redefining of one's spiritual aspirations and dedication has been occurring.
 Spiritual growth is the members' foremost priority!
 The sanctuary was renovated in 1996, a Children's Church ministry formed, weekly community food bank, weekly senior fellowship club, numerous capital projects were completed resulting from the on-going “Tree of Life” campaign initiated in 2002 and in 2019, the first women Deacons were installed.
 God has truly blessed Good Neighbor throughout the years.

 Many of our founders have gone home to be with the Lord: Brother June Wilson, Sister Lissie Wilson, Deacon Perrie Wilson, Brother Romeo Wilson, Sr, Deacon Marlon Wilson, Sis Elsie Wilson, Sister Beulah Wilson, Sister Elease Wilson-Archibald, Brother Walter Douglas Cain, Madame Louise Scott-Rountree, Sister Geruth Rountree, Deacon Moses Rountree, Sr., Rev. Jewel Boone McKoy and Deacon Moses Rountree Jr.

-Although God has called twelve of our Founders home, and some have moved away and others have united with other churches, we the GOOD NEIGHBOR FAMILY must never forget their great contributions.
-For their willingness to answer a call to do the great work of uplifting the Kingdom of Heaven, so many of us that worship here now have richer lives and WE SHALL ALWAYS BE GRATEFUL!
+Although God has called fourteen of the founders home, three remain members of The Good Neighbor Baptist Church and three have moved away or united with other churches.
+We, the Good Neighbor family, must never forget their great contribution; for their willingness to answer a call to do a great work for the up-building of God’s Kingdom.
+Today, so many of us that worship here have richer lives, and we shall always be grateful.